oskratch/prestashop-module-monthlylimit/README.md

 ### Main Features:
 - **Maximum monthly amount:** Defines a maximum amount that an employee can spend in a month.
 - **Maximum number of purchases:** Sets the maximum number of times an employee can make purchases each month.
-- **Product limit:** Determines the total quantity of the same product an employee can acquire monthly.
+- **Individual product limit:** Sets a maximum purchase limit for each product per customer on a monthly basis.

 ## Installation
 1. Compress the module folder (`control_compras_empleados/`) into a `.zip` file.